The O3A "View" plugin library is designed to work with video, both traditional film and modern formats for Virtual Reality.

 You can even control some of our plugins from the video display, or in VR!

-These are VST2 or AAX plugins for macOS X (10.7+) or Windows (Win7+) running on 32bit/64bit Intel.
+These are VST2 or AAX plugins for macOS (10.14 to 13.5) or Windows (10 or 11, 64bit Intel).
 They can be hosted in some Digital Audio Workstations (DAWs) that can handle tracks with sufficiently high channel counts.
-Options include Reaper, Pro Tools Ultimate, Pyramix and Max/MSP.
+Options include Reaper, Pro Tools (Ultimate or Studio), Pyramix and Max/MSP.
 These plugins use the SN3D higher order ambisonic (HOA) convention, at third order, which needs 16 channels.
 The exact channel counts needed for individual plugins are listed below in the Plugins section.
 Not all plugins are supported in AAX.

 We use some free software, data and artwork in these products.
 Before purchase, please check the technical requirements and license agreement.
 Prices include VAT where applicable.
 EU VAT is normally charged at your local rate using the MOSS VAT system.
 By beginning the payment process you agree to be bound by our terms and conditions.